-All third-party trademarks are the property of their respective owners.
+All other trademarks are property of their respective owners.

-Reproduction in any form is forbidden without prior written permission from GE.
+Reproduction in any form is forbidden without prior written permission from GE HealthCare.
 Nothing in this material should be used to diagnose or treat any disease or condition.
 Readers must consult a healthcare professional.